pravega/pravega/documentation/src/docs/controller-service.md

 Transaction Management Diagram

 Client calls into controller process to create, ping commit or abort transactions.
-Each of these flows is described in detail below.
+Each of these requests is received on controller and handled by the Transaction Utility module which implements the business logic for processing each request.

 #### Create transaction<a name="createTxn"></a>

 Writers interact with Controller to create new transactions.
+Controller Service passes the create transaction request to Transaction Utility module.
+The create transaction function in the module performs follows steps in order to create a transaction:
+1. Generates a unique UUID for the transaction.
+2. It fetches current active set of segments for the stream from metadata store and its corresponding epoch identifier from the history.
+3. It creates a new transaction record in the zookeeper using the metadata store interface.
-Controller looks at active segments and requests segment store to create special transaction segments that are inherently linked to the parent active segments.
-While creating transactions, controller ensures that parent segments are not sealed as we attempt to create a transaction.
+4. It then requests segment store to create special transaction segments that are inherently linked to the parent active segments.

+While creating transactions, controller ensures that parent segments are not sealed as we attempt to create corresponding transaction segments.
 And during the lifespan of a transaction, should a scale commence, it should wait for transactions on older epoch to finish before the scale proceeds to seal segments from old epoch.

 #### Commit Transaction<a name="commitTxn"></a>

-Upon receiving request to commit a transaction, controller first marks the transaction for commit in the transaction specific metadata.
+Upon receiving request to commit a transaction, Controller Service passes the request to Transaction Utility module.
+This module first tries to mark the transaction for commit in the transaction specific metadata record via metadata store.
 Following this, it posts a commit event in the internal Commit Stream.
-Commit transaction workflow is implemented on commit event processor and it checks for eligibility of transaction to be committed, and if true, it performs the commit workflow with indefinite retries until it succeeds.
+Commit transaction workflow is implemented on commit event processor and thereby processed asynchronously.
+The commit transaction workflow checks for eligibility of transaction to be committed, and if true, it performs the commit workflow with indefinite retries until it succeeds.
 If the transaction is not eligible for commit, which typically happens if transaction is created on a new epoch while the old epoch is still active, then such events are reposted into the internal stream to be picked later.

-Once a transaction is committed successfully, the node for the transaction is removed from under its epoch root.
+Once a transaction is committed successfully, the record for the transaction is removed from under its epoch root.
 Then if there is an ongoing scale, then it calls to attempt to complete the ongoing scale.
-Trying to complete scale hinges on ability to delete old epoch which can be deleted if and only if the tree under it is empty, meaning there is no outstanding transaction on old epoch (refer to scale workflow).
+Trying to complete scale hinges on ability to delete old epoch which can be deleted if and only if there are no outstanding active transactions against the said epoch (refer to scale workflow for more details).

 #### Abort Transaction<a name="abortTxn"></a>